 eyebrows and forehead.

 Burrowing Owls are found in the Americas from Canada to Tierra del Fuego.
-There are about nineteen subspecies the one in these photos being Speotyto cunicularia grallaria
+See the distribution map at Birdlife International.
+There are about nineteen subspecies the one in photos 1 to 4 being Speotyto cunicularia grallaria

 |If you do not see a menu on the left, you may have arrived at this page from another site.
 Please click Home to get to my main page.|